o9dangson/P2_RPGHub/documentation/Test_Plan.md

 ## Product Analysis

-**Banana Guild Woes** is a product that will be used by members and guild masters of the Banana Guild.
-Adventurers can request reimbursements for expenses they had during their job.
-Guild masters then can accept or reject the request for compensation.
+**RPGHub** is a product that will be used by gaming users already registered for the service.
+Users will be able to create and remove raid requests with their ID.
+In addition, they will be able to approve or reject other users' application to enlist in a raid request.
+Users can also remove users from a listing that have already been accepted.

+Moderator users accounts will also be able to remove or edit any listings.
+They can add/remove users from any particular listing, and they can freeze other user accounts so that they cannot sign in.

 This app will be hosted on the web and will store all data inside a database.
 The product will require the users to have a web browser.